SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 While browsing available integrations, you can check the details and all the actions available and install it.

+For a complete list of integrations and their documentation, see [Integrations](/docs/platform-services/automation-service/app-central/integrations)

 ### Install an integration from App Central

 1. Use the **Search** bar in the upper right of the **Integrations** tab to find integrations.